ELBIN, John

 ELKINS, William

-Was Personal Friend of Presidents Wilson and Roosevelt With Whom He Hunted and Fished
+William Elkins, Noted Hunter, Dies at Hancock ~ Was Personal Friend of Presidents Wilson and Roosevelt With Whom He Hunted and Fished ~ Was Expert Guide ~ Was Familiar With Mountains Where He Guided Sportsmen In Search of Game

 “William Elkins, 70 years old, for more than 41 years a guide for the Woodmont Rod and Gun Club, who was a personal friend of President Woodrow Wilson and Theodore Roosevelt, members of Congress, diplomats and representative business and professional men who spent vacations at the club, died this morning at his home at Woodmont.
 Few sportsmen who went to the Woodmont Club failed to look up "Senator" Elkins, as he was familiarly known.
 He was an expert angler, knew where the fish could be found and in the game season, he sought out the spots where wild turkey, quail, English pheasants and rabbits were to be located for the sportsmen.
-On numerous occasions during his life long service with the Woodmont Club was Mr. Elkins urged to take the position of manager of the club, but he always refused on the ground that he would rather live on his farm, which adjoins the club grounds, with his family.
-He declared he was satisfied to remain a guide for the club-and that explanation generally ended arguments that he take the job.
+On numerous occasions during his life long service with the Woodmont Club was Mr. Elkins urged to take the position of manager of the club, but he always refused on the grounds that he would rather live on his farm, which adjoins the club grounds, with his family.
+He declared he was satisfied to remain a guide for the club and that explanation generally ended arguments that he take the job.
 When moving picture men were taking pictures at the Woodmont Club several years ago for a screen feature, they got much locale from Mr. Elkins, who they insisted get into the picture.
 Just before former President Wilson died he sent for Mr. Elkins, who was also famous as an accordion player, and had him play for him at his home in Washington.
 The war president also talked for hours with Mr. Elkins on his experiences at the Woodmont Club, of his fishing in Florida and Maine, and of the many hunting trips he had been on.
 Both Ex-President Wilson and Roosevelt visited the club house, fished and shot game in the hills of the club reservation.
 Mr. Elkins is survived by his wife, who was Miss Catherine Murphy, of Hancock.
 He is survived by six children: Mrs. Ella McGreevy, of McKeesport, Mrs. Laura Hughes, and Mrs. Agnes McCullough, of Ridgeley, Mrs. Porter Hill, of Hancock and Augustus Elkins, of Gephart Drive, Cumberland, and Jesse Elkins, of Ridgeley.”

 “The Cumberland Times” Cumberland, Maryland 23 Apr 1926